Simaroubaceae (quassia family) Ailanthus

 Female Ailanthus altissima behind Haus Mitteleuropa.
 Sairus Patel, 18 Jul 2021

 Like the glossy privet, tree of heaven is a shapely tree of undeniable beauty, yet much maligned for its by-now legendary invasiveness.
-Long, pinnately compound leaves droop gracefully, and can be told at once from those of our native walnut and similar trees by the pair of coarse gland-tipped lobes at the base of the leaflets and by their sharp, garlicky smell when crushed.
+Long, pinnately compound leaves droop gracefully, and can be told at once from those of our native walnut and similar trees by the pair of coarse gland-tipped lobes at the base of each leaflet and by the sharp garlicky odor released when crushed.
 Scratch the bark and you get this same scent, a fact well known to the volunteer ailanthus-removal crews who work the local creeks in winter after leaf-fall.

-On central campus, two large specimens remain, both female, behind Phi Kappa Psi (592 Mayfield Avenue) and Haus Mitteleuropa nearby (620).
-A giant at the southeast corner of the Kingscote Gardens building was lost to re-landscaping in 2015.
-A few palm-like suckers spring up in the Arboretum north of the Mausoleum now and then.
-A resplendent multi-trunked tree persists in the parking lot south of the Stanford Arboretum Children’s Center.
+Two large female specimens remain on central campus today, behind Phi Kappa Psi (592 Mayfield Avenue) and nearby Haus Mitteleuropa (620).
+A giant at the southeast corner of the Kingscote Gardens building was lost to a landscape renovation in 2015.
+A few palm-like suckers spring up in the Arboretum north of the Mausoleum now and then – fitting, perhaps, since nearby stood the former nursery where gardener Thomas Douglas propagated ailanthus for Stanford’s original landscape plantings before the University opened in 1891.
+A formerly resplendent multi-trunked female, now in decline, persists in the parking lot south of the Stanford Arboretum Children’s Center.

 Ailanthus altissima samaras.
 John Rawlings, 23 Sep 2006